 Almost equidistant between Hermanus and Cape Town lies the beautiful Hottentots Holland mountain range.
 The excellent N2 national road must negotiate the Sir Lowry’s and the Houwhoek mountain passes.
 The recently upgraded road is in superb condition and is well graded and contoured.

 This region is the heart of the Western Cape’s successful fruit-growing export industry.
 Apple, pear, peach and nectarine orchards are interspersed with established vineyards.
-These beautiful fruit farms and vineyards lie nestled together in the sheltered and fertile green valleys of the Hottentots Holland mountains.
-Many of the famous vineyards in this area contribute substantially to the renowned South African wine export trade.
+Continue reading “Hottentots Holland Mountains of the Western Cape”

 This great American icon of American success and the American dream, the 1950s Cadillac, is beautifully drawn here by renowned artist John Harding.
 See a portfolio of John Harding’s work here.

 When this famous automobile first appeared on the streets the classic lines of the 1950s Cadillac defined an era.
 The style embodied the optimism of post-war America and heralded a glorious industrial renaissance led by Detroit, the home of the American automobile industry.
 On 25 November 1949, Cadillac produced its one millionth car, a 1950 Coupe de Ville.
 Continue reading “American Icon 1950s Cadillac”

 Gene Sharp is relatively unknown to the American public.
 Around the world he is held in high esteem by activists and is regarded with fear and animosity by many authoritarian leaders.

 This humble, shy 83-year-old intellectual, through his practical writings on non-violent revolution, has had a broad influence on international events for two decades.
 Though he is quick to dismiss his role, his ideas are credited with helping to advance a global democratic awakening.
 Continue reading “Mr Gene Sharp: Why Dictators and Despots Fear His Name Everywhere”

 The revolution was started in Tunisia by Mohamed Bouazizi (26), a humble vegetable vendor.
 He set himself alight in December as a sign of protest.
 Mohamed had endured police bullying that resulted in the “last straw” confiscation of his vegetable cart.
 He died of his wounds in early January and instantly became a martyr to students and the unemployed.
 A wave of protests against poor living conditions began.
 Three weeks ago the country’s dictatorship fell sending a spark to ignite the unrest that is now burning out of control in this region of autocratic rulers.
 Continue reading “Revolution Comes to Egypt and Sweeps Across The Arab World”

 On the North-Eastern border of South Africa lies the country of Mozambique.
 Here, in the port city of Beira, the magnificent Grande Hotel was built in the mid 1950’s when the country was still under Portuguese colonial control.

 It was by far the most luxurious Hotel in Africa.
 In the mid 1970s I visited Mozambique with my first wife on honeymoon.
 The civil war had just started and we saw evidence of the military wherever we traveled.
 Even at this time it was still a popular and thriving tourist destination for travelers from Rhodesia and South Africa.
-The port of Beira was a busy hub of commerce handling the exports and imports of African countries inland of Mozambique.
+Continue reading “The Grande Hotel in Beira Mozambique is Squatter Heaven”